0xefrain/swisstronik-code-challenges/README.md

-# swisstronik-code-challenges
+# Swisstronik-code-challenges

+## Chalenge Weeek 2

-## Challenge Details
+### Challenge Details

-📝 Deploy a smart contract using Hardhat – follow our guide "Contract Deployment - Hardhat" https://link.swisstronik.com/6zu
+- 📝 Deploy a smart contract using Hardhat – follow our guide "Contract Deployment - Hardhat" https://link.swisstronik.com/6zu

   Get ready to dive into the world of smart contracts and show us what you've got! 🛠️💡